nodeca/nodeca/docs/nodeca-technical/io.md

 ### API tree underlying channels

-We provide two secret channels for request/response in format:
+We provide two private channels for request/response in format:

 - `/x/<secret>/api3-req` - channel for requests
 - `/x/<secret>/api3-res` - channel for responses

-Secret is a random 128 bit crypto-strong string.
+Privacy is guaranteed by using a random 128 bit crypto-strong string.
 Clients are allowed to supscribe to _response_ and publish to _request_ channels only.

 #### Communication protocol